waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/1-sprint-1-prototype.md

 1. Create a page and buttons for users to join a group.
 2. Place the log-out button somewhere else and come up with a navigation bar layout.

-*IMPROVED FIGMA FLOW - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

 ### Changes 2
 I came out with 2 different options for the position of navigation bar: